miekg/rdup/doc/rdup-backups.1.rst

 REMOTE RESTORE
 --------------
-When doing a remote restore the files are \fIpulled\fR from the remote server and then copied to your local server.
+When doing a remote restore the files are *pulled* from the remote server and then copied to your local server.

 ::